 Borrow Smart, Save Smarter

-Refinancing with a reputable lender like Education Loan Finance can save borrowers an average of $280* per month and more than $26K over the life of their loans.
+Refinancing student loans with a reputable lender like Education Loan Finance can save borrowers an average of $280* per month and more than $26K over the life of their loans.
 The smartest move you can make after school would be to lock yourself into historically low-interest rates while simultaneously paying down your loan balance over the summer.
 Besides, you can still relax by the pool (on the weekends, of course), only instead of avoiding the impending storm of student loan debt, you can daydream of being free from the burden of student loans years before the rest of your graduating class.
 See how much you could save by refinancing your student loans.

 * Member Lifetime Savings – Average member lifetime saving calculation of $26,215.92 total savings is based on information provided by Education Loan Finance customers who refinanced their student loans between 08/16/2016 and 10/07/2017.
 While these amounts represent average amounts saved, actual amounts saved will vary depending upon a number of factors.